ahmedksultan/MKS21X-FinalProject/README.md

 Began working on the Player abstract class that will be used for the main character themselves as well as the NPCs.

 Added a file full of Pokemon sprites to be used for the battleSystem.
 Also trimmed the Pokemon.csv file to only have Pokemon that we have the sprites for.

+**Jan 8, 2019** - Again, continued to work on map-making.
+Started working more with lanterna.

+Begun creating processes to put the maps in Java.